 There is an interesting discussion in the SL Forum about a problem some people have had making Normal Maps for Second Life™.
 Jake Koronikov opened the thread.
 Jake had a problem with the normal maps creating a visible seam in the model.

-For instance, the seam between the front and backsides of the avatar leg.
-Of you were making a manikin and using a normal map on it that seem would become visible as a step in the surface rather then the smooth surface it is supposed to be.
-You can see his images of the problem in the thread: Tangent spaced Normal Map seam visible in uv border area.
+For instance, the seam between the front and back sides of the avatar leg.
+Of you were making a manikin and using a normal map on it that seem would become visible as a step on the surface rather than the smooth surface it is supposed to be.
+You can see his images of the problem in the thread: Tangent spaced Normal Map seam visible in UV border area.
+(2017 – The images are gone.)
 Continue reading

 Ciaran Laval has an article up: A Massive Cross Promotion Opportunity Stares Linden Lab And Adobe In The Face.